Charlie and the Chocolate Factory (film): Filming

 Principal photography for Charlie and the Chocolate Factory started on June 21, 2004.
 While the main set pieces were filmed on soundstages at Pinewood Studios in England, the crew also shot on several locations across the country, with the toothpaste factory filmed at a CompAir factory in High Wycombe, and Veruca Salt's manor filmed at Hatfield House for the interior shots and Wrotham Park for the exterior.
 Various establishing shots were filmed in Germany, Yemen, and the United States.
-Tim Burton shot Charlie and the Chocolate Factory simultaneously alongside Corpse Bride.
+Tim Burton shot Charlie and the Chocolate Factory simultaneously alongside Corpse Bride (2005).
 Composer Danny Elfman, screenwriter John August, and production designer Alex McDowell served in the same position for both movies.
 Johnny Depp, Helena Bonham Carter, Deep Roy, and Christopher Lee provided their vocals to Corpse Bride during the filming of Charlie.

 Tim Burton avoided using too many digital effects to reflect the original book's emphasis on texture and because he wanted the younger actors to feel as if they were working in a realistic environment.
 As a result, forced perspective techniques, oversized props and scale models were used to avoid computer-generated imagery (CGI) wherever possible.
 Matte paintings were used during the Loompaland and Indian palace sequences.
 However, several scenes were deemed impossible to achieve realistically without CGI.
 The Moving Picture Company was tasked with creating entire CG environments for sequences such as the boat ride and the glass elevator tour.
 A practical method was initially used for Violet Beauregarde's inflation; however, Burton was not satisfied by the effects and decided the scene would be accomplished with CGI.
+Willy Wonka's pale complexion was achieved in post-production, using Colorfront to isolate Depp's face in each shot and desaturate it.

-Deep Roy was cast to play the Oompa-Loompas based on his previous collaborations with Burton on Planet of the Apes and Big Fish.
+Deep Roy was cast to play the Oompa-Loompas based on his previous collaborations with Burton on Planet of the Apes (2001) and Big Fish (2003).
 The actor was able to play various Oompa-Loompas using split screen photography, digital and front projection effects.
 "Tim told me that the Oompa-Loompas were strictly programmed, like robots—all they do is work, work, work," Roy commented.
 "So when it comes time to dance, they're like a regiment; they do the same steps."
 Roy, who played a total of 165 individual Oompa-Loompas in the film, experienced an especially laborious regimen during production.
 He was required to regularly practice Pilates with a personal trainer and follow a diet in order for his appearance to remain unchanged during filming.
 With no prior professional dancing experience, each musical number involving Roy took a month to rehearse and six months in total to film.
 In referencing his workload during production, Burton called Roy the "hardest-working man in show biz".